 The advantage of the 2AFC design over a rating scale is its simplicity.
 The observers do not need to maintain an internal scale but can directly compare the images.
-But the disadvantage is that the selection probability p(i) is not only dependent on q but also on the alternative d (distractor).
+The disadvantage is that the selection probability p(i) is not only dependent on q but also on the alternative d (distractor).
 If d for instance is a random image the selection rate should be always greater than 0.5.
 If d is a quite similar to q than achieving a selection rate greater than 0.5 would be a challenge.
+Therefore, the aim of the first experiment was the determine how the similarity judgments p(i) are influenced by either very similar, less similar, or completely random distractor images d.